spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/using-salesforce-within-customer-success/index.html.md

    1. Show: choose which Accounts/Opportunities to show (typically you want to select "all")
    2. Date field: choose a date to filter results.
 You can always choose "All Time"
    3. Add filters (white box): you can filter using any fields on the left side
    4. Preview: You can drag any fields as a new column.
-For instance, you can add Account Name, Account Owner, and Technical Account Manager/Solutions Architect
+For instance, you can add Account Name, Account Owner, and Customer Success Manager/Solutions Architect
 1. Once complete, either hit "Save" or "Run Report" to preview your report.
 If you run it, you can hit Save on the next page.
 1. No matter what, make sure you save it in a folder that others can also access for transparency
 1. Congrats!
 You're done.